GenericMappingTools/pygmt/MAINTENANCE.md

 We use GitHub Actions continuous integration (CI) services to build and test the project on Linux, macOS and Windows.
-They rely on the `requirements.txt` file to install required dependencies using conda and the `Makefile` to run the tests and checks.
+They rely on the `environment.yml` file to install required dependencies using conda and the `Makefile` to run the tests and checks.

 ### GitHub Actions